0xO0O0/nodejs-json-boilerplate/README.md

 =======================

 Node.js project boilerplate for a json API server.
-This project is based loosley on this one: https://github.com/angular-app/angular-app with modifications that suite my needs.
+This project is based loosley on the server portion of this one: https://github.com/angular-app/angular-app with modifications that suite my needs.
 It's stack consists of:

 * Node.js